 The perfect event for avid walkers and runners, this route guides participants through some of the most scenic parts of Golden Gate Park.

-Mount Davidson – 1 mile, quick and easy, highest natural point in San Francisco!
+– 1 mile, quick and easy, highest natural point in San Francisco!

-It’s most noticeable feature, aside from its height, is the 103-foot concrete cross at its peak.
+Its most noticeable feature, aside from its height, is the 103-foot concrete cross at its peak.
 Seen from above, there is a clear division between the mountain’s eucalyptus forest on the west and coastal scrub and grassland on the east.
 Mt.
 Davidson has significant natural and recreational resources.
-The diversity of vegetation provides habitat for a wide range of migratory and resident birds, including 18 locally sensitive species.
+The diversity of vegetation provides a habitat for a wide range of migratory and resident birds, including 18 locally sensitive species.
 Myriad trails traverse the western slopes, where the densely overgrown vegetation and fog drip give a hiker the feeling of being in a rainforest.

-Lake Merced is a major water, recreational, and natural resource for the City and County of San Francisco and the surrounding area.
+Lake Merced is major water, recreational, and natural resource for the City and County of San Francisco and the surrounding area.
 It is also an important stop for migratory birds on the Pacific Flyway.
-More than half of the park is managed by the Recreation and Parks Department’s Natural Areas Program, which works to restore and protect habitat for birds and other wildlife, as well as to maintain and improve trails.
+More than half of the park is managed by the Recreation and Parks Department’s Natural Areas Program, which works to restore and protect habitats for birds and other wildlife, as well as to maintain and improve trails.

 The Baker Beach Coast Trail meanders amongst the bluffs above Baker Beach, and has a stunning view of the Golden Gate Bridge, and the Marin Headlands.
 Start from the Fort Point National Historical Site.